thimpat/web-analyst/README.md

 }
 ```

-All values are optional (name or modulename must be at least defined)
+All values are optional apart from the name

-* name       : Plugin name
+* name       : Plugin name (required)
 * modulename : Plugin version to install
 * pages      : Regex list for defining which pages need to be taken into account in the statistics
 * earning    : Pattern to identify earnings